broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

      2. `--vds-path`: the desired output path to which the VDS should be written
      3. `--temp-path`: a convenient path to temporary directory.
 We suggest a folder under the GCP bucket of the workspace that the notebook is in, e.g. `gs://fc-<workspace-id>/hail_tmp`.
 9. `GvsPrepareRangesCallset` workflow
-    - This workflow transforms the data in the vet tables into a schema optimized for callset stats creation.
+    - This workflow transforms the data in the vet tables into a schema optimized for callset stats creation and for calculating sensitivity and precision.
-    - It will need to be run once with `only_output_vet_tables` set to "true", the default value is `false`.
+    - It will need to be run twice.
+Once with `only_output_vet_tables` set to "true" (the default value is `false`) and once with `control_samples` set to "true" (the default value is `false`).
     - See [naming conventions doc](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow) for guidance on what to use for `extract_table_prefix` or cohort prefix, which you will need to keep track of for the callset stats.
+Use the same prefix for both runs.
+    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
+8. `GvsExtractCallset` workflow
+    - This workflow extracts the control data in BigQuery and transforms it into a sharded joint VCF incorporating the VQSR filter set data.
+    - It will need to be run once with `control_samples` set to "true", and with the `filter_set_name` from the `GvsCreateFilterSet` step and the `extract_table_prefix` from the `GvsPrepareRangesCallset` step.
+    - Include a valid `output_gcs_dir` parameter, which is where the VCF, interval list, manifest, and sample name list files will go, e.g. `gs://fc-<workspace-id>/extractedcontrol-vcfs/`
     - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 10. `GvsCallsetStatistics` workflow
     - You will need to have the "BigQuery Data Viewer" role for your @pmi-ops proxy group on the `spec-ops-aou:gvs_public_reference_data.gnomad_v3_sites` table